Soviet–Afghan War: Mujahideen insurrection

 Maoist guerrilla groups were also active, to a lesser extent compared to the religious Mujahideen.
-Perhaps the most notable of these groups was the Liberation Organization of the People of Afghanistan (SAMA), which launched skilled guerrilla attacks and controlled some territory north of Kabul in the early years of the war.
-The Maoist resistance eventually lost its pace and was severely weakened following the deaths of leaders Faiz Ahmad and Mulavi Dawood in 1986, both committed by the Hezb-e Islami Gulbuddin Mujahideen faction.
+A notable Maoist group was the Liberation Organization of the People of Afghanistan (SAMA), whose founder and leader Abdul Majid Kalakani was reportedly arrested in 1980.

 Afghanistan's resistance movement was born in chaos, spread and triumphed chaotically, and did not find a way to govern differently.
 Virtually all of its war was waged locally by regional warlords.
 As warfare became more sophisticated, outside support and regional coordination grew.
 Even so, the basic units of Mujahideen organization and action continued to reflect the highly segmented nature of Afghan society.

 Olivier Roy estimates that after four years of war, there were at least 4,000 bases from which Mujahideen units operated.
 Most of these were affiliated with the seven expatriate parties headquartered in Pakistan, which served as sources of supply and varying degrees of supervision.
 Significant commanders typically led 300 or more men, controlled several bases and dominated a district or a sub-division of a province.
 Hierarchies of organization above the bases were attempted.
 Their operations varied greatly in scope, the most ambitious being achieved by Ahmad Shah Massoud of the Panjshir valley north of Kabul.
 He led at least 10,000 trained troopers at the end of the Soviet war and had expanded his political control of Tajik-dominated areas to Afghanistan's northeastern provinces under the Supervisory Council of the North.

 Roy also describes regional, ethnic and sectarian variations in Mujahideen organization.
 In the Pashtun areas of the east, south and southwest, tribal structure, with its many rival sub-divisions, provided the basis for military organization and leadership.
 Mobilization could be readily linked to traditional fighting allegiances of the tribal lashkar (fighting force).
 In favorable circumstances such formations could quickly reach more than 10,000, as happened when large Soviet assaults were launched in the eastern provinces, or when the Mujahideen besieged towns, such as Khost in Paktia province in July 1983.
 But in campaigns of the latter type the traditional explosions of manpower—customarily common immediately after the completion of harvest—proved obsolete when confronted by well dug-in defenders with modern weapons.
 Lashkar durability was notoriously short; few sieges succeeded.